 - Many terms are used to describe a herniated disc - See What's a Herniated Disc, Pinched Nerve, Bulging Disc...?

 General symptoms typically include one or a combination of the following:

-- Leg and/or foot pain (sciatica), which may occur with or without lower back pain.
+- Leg pain (sciatica), which may occur with or without lower back pain.
 Typically the leg pain is worse than the lower back pain.